bbe2/portfolio/README.md

 **Skills + Key offerings,**
 > Apply principles and theory to implement diverse methods to focus learning media.
 >> Draw upon deep experience collaborating with technical staff to grok software.
->>> Apply scientific editing training across scripts and media to ensure continuity and software constructs.
+>>> Apply scientific editing training to ensure continuity and software constructs across scripts and media.
->>>> Proven skills in partnering with leadership to intuit goals and perform needs analysis.
+>>>> Proven skills in partnering with leadership to intuit goals and perform a need analysis.

-• Apply principles and theory to implement diverse methods to focus learning media.
-• Draw upon deep experience collaborating with technical staff to grok software.
-• Apply scientific editing training across scripts and media to ensure continuity and software constructs.
-• Proven skills in partnering with leadership to intuit goals and perform needs analysis.